ismaelmosquera/linearsys/readme.md

 > - V is an orthogonal matrix having the right singular vectors of M.
 >

-Compute the pseudoinverse of a MxN matrix usig SVD.
+Compute the pseudoinverse of a MxN matrix using SVD.
-Get the nearest orthogonal matrix to a matrix M using SVD.
+Get the nearest orthogonal matrix to a NxN matrix using SVD.

 The code can be compiled under any platform having a C compiler, since we use only standard headers
 which come with all C compilers, and the rest is pure C code.